 Secure local access

-To forward Redis for local access using the Northflank CLI, copy and execute the forward addon command from the local access section of the overview.
+To forward your MySQL database for local access using the Northflank CLI, copy and execute the forward addon command from the local access section of the overview.

 You can then use the

-REDIS_CONNECT_COMMAND from the connection details page to access your Redis deployment using the command-line client, or use the connection details in your local development environment.
+CONNECT_COMMAND from the connection details page to access your MySQL deployment using the command-line client, or use the connection details in your local development environment.

-To access your Redis database externally, ensure deploy with TLS and publicly accessible are enabled on the settings page under networking.
-The connection details will be updated to include an external connect command, and the host will now resolve externally.
+To access your MySQL database externally it must have been created with TLS enabled.
+If so, you can enable publicly accessible on the settings page under networking.
+External connection strings will appear in the addon's connection details page, as well as an external port, and the host will now resolve externally.